lzjpaul/incubator-singa/_posts/docs/2015-01-10-quick-start.md

     cd examples/cifar10/
     make download
-    make shard
+    make create

 A training dataset and a test dataset are created under *train-shard* and *test-shard* folder respectively.
-A mena.shard file is also generated, which contains the feature mean of all images.
+A image_mean.bin file is also generated, which contains the feature mean of all images.
 <!--After creating the data shards, you  to update the paths in the
 model configuration file (*model.conf*) for the